 7. Transit to California Destination

-The real cross-country adventure begins as your vehicle embarks on the estimated 2-3 day overland drive from Florida to California!
+The real cross-country adventure begins as your vehicle goes on the estimated 2-3 day transit from Florida to California!
 For liability reasons, owners cannot accompany their transported cars.

-Professional drivers will make scheduled stops for vehicle inspections, rest breaks, and potential transfer to another hauler if needed across multiple states.
-Barring weather delays or mechanical issues, the auto shipping carrier aims to deliver within the projected timeline window.
+Professional drivers will make scheduled stops for vehicle drop offs, rest breaks, and potential transfer to another hauler if needed across multiple states.

 8. Track Shipment Progress